-The story starts on the fourteenth birthday of Harry Feversham, scion of an old military family, who – ever since the death of his mother in his early childhood – has been brought up under ‘iron discipline’ by his father, a retired general.
+The story opens on the fourteenth birthday of Harry Feversham, scion of an old military family, who – ever since the death of his mother in his early childhood – has been brought up under ‘iron discipline’ by his father, a retired general.
 No one, including Harry himself, is in any doubt that his future lies in the army; there is never a suggestion of an alternative.
-The hall in the big, empty old house on the Surrey-Sussex border, where he grows up, is full of portraits of his ancestors, and it is his destiny to have his own likeness added to theirs in due course.
+He grows up in a big, empty old house on the Surrey-Sussex border, where the hall is full of portraits of his soldier ancestors, and it is his destiny to have his own likeness added to theirs in due course.

-But Harry isn’t like the other Fevershams: he ‘wore his father’s name, but he had his mother’s dark and haunted eyes, his mother’s breadth of forehead, his mother’s delicacy of profile, his mother’s imagination.’
-And his mother was cut from very different cloth, ‘a woman as remarkable for the refinement of her intellect as for the beauty of her person’.
+But Harry isn’t like the other Fevershams.
+He ‘wore his father’s name, but he had his mother’s dark and haunted eyes, his mother’s breadth of forehead, his mother’s delicacy of profile, his mother’s imagination’.
+And his mother – now deceased – was cut from very different cloth, ‘a woman as remarkable for the refinement of her intellect as for the beauty of her person’.
 Consequently the boy agonizes about whether he will ever be able to live up to the family name.
 ‘All my life,’ he reflects, ‘I have been afraid that some day I should play the coward.’

 From the outset, it’s clear that our sympathies are meant to lie with this tormented boy, rather than with his illustrious ancestors.
 For, after all, who were these Fevershams with their much-vaunted military accomplishments?